 What to do if you get hand sanitizer in your eye

-During the coronavirus pandemic, people have been urged to practice more thorough hand hygiene, including constant handwashing and the increased use of alcohol-based hand sanitizer to kill harmful germs.
+Since early in the coronavirus pandemic, people have been more aware of practicing good hand hygiene.
+This includes more frequent handwashing and increased use of alcohol-based hand sanitizer to kill harmful germs.

-While hand sanitizer is more convenient than handwashing, it contains chemicals that can be hazardous, especially if they come in contact with eyes.
-That’s because many hand sanitizers contain a high concentration of ethanol, a chemical that is strong enough to destroy cells in the cornea, the clear front surface of the eye.
+While hand sanitizer is more convenient than handwashing, it contains chemicals that can be hazardous, especially if they come in contact with the eyes.
+That’s because many hand sanitizers contain one of three alcohols: ethanol, isopropyl, and n-propanol.
+Also, hand sanitizers often contain a low dose of hydrogen peroxide.

 What to do if you get hand sanitizer in your eyes